-- (1) In order to perform their tasks or to provide for their needs, employers may conclude agreements with natural persons on work performed outside an employment relationship ("work performance agreements", "agreements on work activities" and "agreements on temporary jobs for students") for work that is limited in its results ("work performance agreement") or occasional activities limited by the type of work ("agreement on work activities", "agreement on temporary work for students"). - Labour-law relation based on agreements on work performed out of an employment relationship shall be subject to the provisions of part one, Sec.
-43 paragraph 4 of the second sentence, Sec.85 paragraphs 1 and 2, Sec.90 paragraph 10, Sec.91 to Sec.95, Sec.98, Sec.119 paragraph 1, Sec.
-122a paragraph 1 to 3, Sec.
-122b paragraph 1 to 3, Sec.
-123 paragraph 1 and 2, Sec.
-124 and part six.
-The working time of employees who perform work under agreements on work performed out of an employment relationship shall not exceed 12 hours within any 24-hour period and in the case of adolescent employees it shall not exceed 8 hours within any 24-hour period.
-It is not permissible to order or agree work stand-by and overtime work in the case of employees who perform work under agreements on work performed out of an employment relationship.
-Employees who perform work based on agreements on work performed out of an employment relationship are entitled to the agreed remuneration increased of at least the amount of a minimum wage per hour for each hour worked during a holiday pursuant to a special regulation.
-If an employee is absent at work for reasons specified in Sec.
-141 par.
+- (1) In order to perform their tasks or to provide for their needs, employers may conclude agreements with natural persons on work performed outside an employment relationship ("work performance agreements", "agreements on work activities" and "agreements on temporary jobs for students") for work that is limited in its results ("work performance agreement") or occasional activities limited by the type of work ("agreement on work activities", "agreement on temporary work for students"). - (2) Labour-law relation based on agreements on work performed outside an employment relationship shall be subject to the provisions of part one, Sec.85 paragraphs 1 and 2, Sec.90 paragraph 10, Sec.91 to Sec.95, Sec.98, Sec.119 paragraph 1 and part six.
+The working time of employees who perform work under agreements on work performed outside an employment relationship shall not exceed 12 hours within any 24-hour period and in the case of adolescent employees it shall not exceed 8 hours within any 24-hour period.
+It is not permissible to order or agree work stand-by and overtime work in the case of employees who perform work under agreements on work performed outside an employment relationship.
+If an employee is absent for reasons specified in Sec.141 par.
 1 and par.
-2 letters a) to g) that have intervened to the time that the employer has determined for the performance of work, the employer is obliged to excuse the employee's absence from work.
-The employee shall not be entitled to remuneration for this time period.
-The provisions of Sec.
-129 to 132 shall be appropriately applied to the maturity of remuneration, the payment of remuneration and deductions from remuneration. - (3) Such agreements may only be concluded with an adolescent employee if such shall not jeopardise their healthy development, safety, morality or vocational preparation - (4) Such agreements may not be concluded for activities that are a subject of protection pursuant to copyright law. - (5) Disputes pursuant to such agreements shall be dealt with equivocally to disputes pursuant to employment relationships. - (6) Upon termination of an agreement on performance of work, agreements on temporary jobs of students and agreements on work activities, the employer shall be obliged to issue a confirmation to an employee on whether the deductions from employee's remuneration are performed, to the benefit of whom, how much and what is the order of the receivable for which the deductions be further performed.
+2 letters a) to g) during time that the employer has determined for the performance of work, the employer shall excuse the employee's absence from work.
+The employee shall not be entitled to remuneration for this time.
+The provisions of Articles 129 to 132 shall appropriately apply to the maturity of remuneration, the payment of remuneration and deductions from remuneration. - (3) Such agreements may only be concluded with an adolescent employee if such shall not jeopardise their healthy development, safety, morality or vocational preparation - (4) Such agreements may not be concluded for activities that are a subject of protection pursuant to copyright law. - (5) Disputes pursuant to such agreements shall be dealt with equivocally to disputes pursuant to employment relationships.